-Term Definition signature checking The process of confirming that the signature is valid. signature creation The process of creating a signature. subject An entity about which claims are asserted by an Issuer. supporting infrastructure The set of operational and technical policies, rules, and standards that serve as the primary enablers of a digital ecosystem. trust framework A set of agreed on principles, definitions, standards, specifications, conformance criteria, and assessment approach. trusted referee confirmation An identity verification method that relies on a trusted referee to prove that the person or organization presenting the identity information is in control of the identity.
+Term Definition trusted referee confirmation An identity verification method that relies on a trusted referee to prove that the person or organization presenting the identity information is in control of the identity.
 The type of trusted referee and their acceptability is determined by program-specific criteria.
 Examples of trusted referees include guarantors, notaries, accountants, and certified agents.
-UNCITRAL United Nations Commission on International Trade Law UNCITRAL's mandate is to promote the progressive harmonization and unification of international trade law through conventions, model laws, and other instruments that address key areas of commerce, from dispute resolution to the procurement and sale of goods. user See "holder". verifier An entity that accepts a presentation from a Holder for the purposes of delivering services or administering programs. vital event A significant discrete episode that occurs in the life span of a person.
+UNCITRAL United Nations Commission on International Trade Law UNCITRAL's mandate is to promote the progressive harmonization and unification of international trade law through conventions, model laws, and other instruments that address key areas of commerce, from dispute resolution to the procurement and sale of goods. verifier An entity that accepts a Presentation from a Holder for the purposes of delivering services or administering programs. vital event A significant discrete episode that occurs in the life span of a person.
 By law a vital event must be recorded with a government entity and is subject to legislation and regulation.
 Examples of vital events are live birth, stillbirth, adoption, legitimation, recognition of parenthood, immigration, legal residency, naturalized citizenship, name change, marriage, annulment of marriage, legal separation, divorce, and death.